seqan/seqan3/doc/tutorial/sam_file/index.md

 With that information do the following:
   * Filter the alignment records and only take those with a mapping quality >= 30.
     (Take a look at the tutorial \ref sequence_file_section_fun_with_ranges for a reminder how to use views on files)
-  * For the resulting alignments, print which read was mapped against with reference id and the number of seqan3::gap's in each sequence (aligned reference and read sequence).
+  * For the resulting alignments, print which read was mapped against which reference id and the number of `seqan3::gap`s in each sequence (aligned reference and read sequence).

 \cond DEV
 \todo This isn't used, right?
 Maybe a left over? seqan3::sam_record::reference_id?!
 Maybe we should make the example